Abayudaya: 20th century

 Furthermore, the laws concerning kashrut were first introduced to the community by Yosef.
 The community continues to practice kashrut today.
 Yosef's teachings influenced Semei Kakungulu to establish a school that acted as a type of Yeshiva, with the purpose of passing on and teaching the skills and knowledge first obtained from Yosef.

 After Kakungulu's death from tetanus in 1928, Samson Mugombe Israeli, one of his disciples, became the spiritual leader of the community, which isolated itself for self-protection.

 In 1962, Arye Oded, an Israeli studying at Makerere University, visited the Abayudaya and met Samson Mugombe.
 This was the first time the Abayudaya had ever met an Israeli, and the first time the community was meeting a foreign Jew since Yosef.
 Oded had many long interviews with Mugombe and other leaders and explained to them how Jews in Israel practised Judaism.
-Oded then wrote a book (Religion and Politics in Uganda) and numerous articles on the community and their customs which introduced them to world Jewry.
+Oded then wrote a book known as "Religion and Politics in Uganda" and numerous articles on the community and their customs which introduced them to world Jewry.

 However, in the 1970s they were persecuted by Idi Amin, who outlawed Jewish rituals and destroyed synagogues.
 Some of the Abayudaya community converted to either Christianity or Islam in the face of religious persecution.
 A core group of roughly 300 members remained, however, committed to Judaism, worshipping secretly and fearful that they would be discovered by their neighbors and reported to the authorities.
 This group later named itself "She'erit Yisrael" — the Remnant of Israel — meaning the surviving (Ugandan) Jews.

 The community underwent a revival in the 1980s.